ibrahim-senzia/Quiz-Explorer.App/README.md

 # Quiz-Explorer.App

-The Quiz Explorer App is a Python command-line application designed to create, manage, and explore quizzes.
-It provides functionalities to create quizzes, add questions to quizzes, and record answers to those questions.

-## Features

-- **Quiz Creation**: Users can create quizzes by providing a title and description.
-- **Question Creation**: Users can add questions to quizzes, along with multiple-choice answers and the correct answer.
-- **Answer Recording**: Users can record answers to questions added to quizzes.
-- **Data Storage**: In-memory storage is used to store quizzes, questions, and answers.

-## Usage

-To run the application:

-1. Ensure you have Python installed on your system.
-2. Navigate to the project directory in your terminal.
-3. Run the following command:

-Follow the prompts to create quizzes, add questions, and record answers.

-# Getting Started With The Quiz App:

-To begin using The Quiz Explorer, follow these steps:

-1. Download and extract the files to your local machine.
-2. Open your python file in vs code and click on the run button for your application to be visible on your terminal.

-## Usage:

-### Creating and Managing Quizzes:

-1. Enter a title and description for the quiz.
-2. Add questions to the quiz by writing beside the "Add Question" and providing the question, answer options, and correct answer.
-3. Once you've added all the questions, click the enter button to go to the next question

-### Answering Quiz Questions:

-1. Select a quiz from the list of available quizzes.
-2. Read each question carefully and select your answer.
-3. Once you've answered all the questions, click the "Submit Answers" button to view your results.

-### Viewing Quiz Results:

-1. After submitting your answers, your results will be displayed, showing the number of correct and incorrect answers.
-2. You can review your answers and see which questions you got right or wrong.

-## Dependencies

-The application doesn't have any external dependencies beyond Python's standard library.
+This is a simple quiz management system implemented in Python.
+It allows users to create quizzes, add questions to quizzes, and provide answers to those questions.
+Additionally, it enables users to view all quizzes, questions, and answers.

+# Getting Started
+To get started with the quiz management system, follow the steps below:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Run the Python script quiz_management_system.py in your preferred Python environment.

+# Functionality
+##Creating a Quiz
+You can create a quiz by providing a title and description.
+Quizzes are uniquely identified by an ID.

+## Adding Questions to a Quiz
+For each quiz, you can add multiple-choice questions.
+Each question can have multiple answers (A, B, C, D) with one correct answer specified.

+## Providing Answers
+After questions are added, you can provide answers to each question.
+Answers are associated with the respective question ID.

+# Viewing All Quizzes, Questions, and Answers
+The system provides functionality to view all quizzes, questions, and answers.
+This allows users to see the content of the quizzes and the corresponding answers provided.

+# Usage
+Here's how you can use the provided functionality:

+Run the script quiz_management_system.py.
+Follow the prompts to create quizzes, add questions, and provide answers.
+Use the viewing functions to see all quizzes, questions, and answers.

+## Classes
+The system is structured using three main classes:

+1. Quiz: Represents a quiz with a title, description, and unique ID.
+2. Question: Represents a multiple-choice question with options (A, B, C, D), a correct answer, and associated quiz ID.
+3. Answer: Represents an answer to a question with the provided text and associated question ID.

+Example Usage
+python

+Copy code
+### Create a new quiz:
+create_quiz()

+### Add a question to the quiz:
+create_question()

+### Provide an answer to the question:
+create_answer()

+### View all quizzes
+view_all_quizzes()

+### View all questions
+view_all_questions()

+### View all answers with correct answers
+view_all_answers()

+## Contributing
+Contributions to this project are welcome.
+Feel free to open issues or submit pull requests to contribute new features, improvements, or bug fixes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.